 Regional Impact

 Through a partnership with City Center Allentown, the Dyer Center established the Real Estate Lab, a program that supports entrepreneurs with knowledge, networks, and capital to transform downtown Allentown neighborhoods.

 Courses

 Lafayette offers several entrepreneurial-centered courses.
 Four of the latest:

 - Social Entrepreneurship

 - High-Tech Startup

 - Biotechnology Innovation

 - Real Estate Investment Decisions

 Entrepreneur-in-Residence and Notable Speakers

-and Notable Speakers

-Bringing in notable alumni,

-corporate partners, and friends

-of the College to share their

-backgrounds, knowledge, and

-career paths helps turn concepts

-into real-world learning

-for students.
-For a

-full year, the Dyer

-Center welcomes

-an entrepreneurin-residence

-who teaches a

-course, mentors

-students, and
+Bringing in notable alumni, corporate partners, and friends of the College to share their backgrounds, knowledge, and career paths helps turn concepts into real-world learning for students.
+For a full year, the Dyer Center welcomes an entrepreneur-in-residence who teaches a course, mentors students, and

+Real-World Learning

 assists with

-Real-World Learning

 programs.